 - Do not rehire, but pay higher compensations

-More thoroughly about hiring foreigners in our recent blog post Employing Foreign Workers in Vietnam.
+More thoroughly on hiring foreigners in our recent blog post Employing Foreign Workers in Vietnam.

 #3 Compliance in Vietnam

 One of the keys for a country manager in Vietnam is knowing the local compliance.
 Thus, at this stage, make it a priority to familiarize yourself with the requirements.
 Reports about your activities need to be submitted throughout the year.
 To best keep track, here is a list for you: